Your Itinerary

 Indulge in a delightful lunch paired with a memorable wine tasting experience at a picturesque Sicilian winery.

-The vineyards neighbouring Mount Etna and the surrounding Catania region are famous for their viticulture, enjoying a mediterranean climate favoured for grape cultivation.
+The vineyards neighbouring Mount Etna and the surrounding Catania region are famous for their viticulture, enjoying a Mediterranean climate favoured for grape cultivation.
 We’ll enjoy a tasting accompanied by lunch at a local winery, set against a stunning backdrop of the Sicilian countryside.

 We’ll return to our hotel in the late afternoon where the rest of the day is at leisure.
 Why not visit the picturesque Duomo dating back to the 13th century or take a leisurely stroll through the Villa Comunale gardens?
 Located on the edge of the town and featuring brick structures encased by palm trees, cacti and flowers, find a quaint pocket of the park for a peaceful moment overlooking the Ionian Sea.